sami-badawi/shapelogic-scala/README.md

   * Load and Save
   * Undo and image info
   * Invert, threshold, edge detection, to gray scale, color channel chooser, channel swapper, fill black and white

+## Current Goals

+* Still too much boiler plate.
+Re-factor again and get ShapeLogic to beta
+* Work well with Java image processing libraries like: ImageJ, BoofCV and OpenCV Java
+* Implement more image processing algorithms
+* Port some algorithms from ShapeLogic Java
+  * Vectorization
+  * Feature extraction
+* Combine with machine learning to do some image classification

 ## Generic Image What is the Big Deal ##